godfrey0/resume-1/README.md

 - - jointly developed by NUS, NUS School of Computing, Artificial Intelligence Singapore,
 - - - in consultation with UBS Bank, RIPPLE, World Economic Forum, Bank of New York Mellon.
 -
+- AI SG Programme
-- AI SG is a national programme to synergise Singapore's Artificial Intelligence capabilities,
+- - is a national programme to synergise Singapore's Artificial Intelligence capabilities,
-- - by a partnership between NRF, SNDGO, EDB, IMDA, IHIS.
+- - - by a partnership between NRF, SNDGO, EDB, IMDA, IHIS.
+-
 - Adelaide MBA, Adelaide Business School, University of Adelaide 2001.
 - - Read Economic under Professor Clifford Walsh (a Nobel prize nominee)
 - - - (ranked #1 in South Australia and #2 in Australia) Australian Financial Review, AFR BOSS 2020.
 -
-- Current SoC Individual Project
+- Current SoC Individual Project 2021
-- NUS FinTech SG Programme,  2021
+- NUS FinTech SoC Programme
 - - QuantConnect and SubmittingAlpha with
 - - Professor Anand Bhojan as Instructor and
 - - Mentor by PhD candidate Dixtant Mittal